 In the days of the Temple, a Neilah service was added to all public fast days, the fasts of the ma’amadot (the priests at the sacrificial offerings) and on Yom Kippur.
 Today, Neilah is a service unique to Yom Kippur.
 But, even in Talmudic times, the Yom Kippur Neilah had its own special instructions: “On Yom Kippur, as it becomes dark, one reads the seven benedictions (the holiday Amidah) and makes confession and concludes with confession”(Yoma 87b).

 Following the conclusion of the Neilah Amidah, is a series of powerful call-and-response declarations that include the words of Shema, the pronouncement “Blessed is the Name of His glorious kingdom for all eternity” (three times), and the proclamation “The Lord - Only He is God” (seven times).
-Then, as the sun’s rays fade into darkness, the shofar is sounded and the congregation joyfully declares “Next year in Jerusalem!”
+Then the shofar is sounded, and the congregation joyfully declares “Next year in Jerusalem!”

 This Treat was last posted on September 13, 2013.